fleetingbytes/shell-scripts/notes-on-mktemp.md

 | 20   | TMPDIR=$TEST_TEMP_DIR mktemp -p $FALLBACK_DIR -t my_prefix my_template.XXX   | $FALLBACK_DIR/my_prefix.eKNRL05mhO my_template.fXl                 |

 More test cases were run for the review of the manual page.
-The presented test set was reduce to sufficiently reveal the behavior of mktemp for the sake of the argument.
+The presented test set was reduced to sufficiently reveal the behavior of mktemp for the sake of the argument.

 ## Man Page Review